Rian-anirudh/fullstack-elementary/README.md

 ### Summary
-Yeah so this is my first git repo and also my intro into the world of fullstack development This Repository consists of the various tutorial snippets and web dev code that were covered in **"The Odin Project"** and **Free_code_camp** aand some of my own practise projects
+Yeah so this is my first git repo and also my intro into the world of fullstack development This Repository consists of the various tutorial snippets and web dev code that were covered in **"The Odin Project"** and **"Free_code_camp"** and some of my own practise projects

 However this repo **will not be public** as it consists mostly of unfinished works and parts of the projects that are written with the intention of learning the concepts.